2019/2020 Competency-Based Task/Competency List for Auto Body Technology II (8677/36 weeks, 280 hours)

 - Identify Internet safety issues and procedures for complying with acceptable use standards.

-- Demonstrate precautions with hazardous operations and materials according to federal, state, and local regulations.
+- Select and use personal protective equipment (PPE); take necessary precautions with hazardous operations, and materials according to federal, state, and local regulations.

-- Identify personal health hazards and related safety measures, according to OSHA guidelines and the right-to-know laws.
+- Identify safety and personal health hazards according to Occupational Safety and Health Administration (OSHA) guidelines and the right to know law.

 Preparing the Surface

-- Remove and replace exterior trim and molding.
+- Inspect, remove, store, protect, and replace exterior trim and components necessary for proper surface preparation.

 - Remove paint finish.